hashicorp/vault/website/source/guides/identity/approle-trusted-entities.html.md

 ## Additional References

-The following is a curated list of webinars/blogs/etc. that add additional context to fill out the concepts discussed in the webinar and demonstrated in the code:
+The following is a curated list of webinars, blogs and GitHub repositories that add additional context to fill out the concepts discussed in the webinar and demonstrated in the code:

 - [Managing Secrets in a Container Environment by Jeff Mitchell](https://www.youtube.com/watch?v=skENC9aXgco)
 - [Using HashiCorp's Vault with Chef written by Seth Vargo](https://www.hashicorp.com/blog/using-hashicorps-vault-with-chef)